vvvv/vvvv.org/content/blog/2025/Development News/Introducing-Bindings/index.md

 ![](bindto-node.png)

 Note that also multiple bindings are possible to a single channel.
-Like this you can e.g. define that a value that comes in via midi, should go out via OSC or the other way round...
+Like this you can e.g. define that a value that comes in via MIDI, should go out via OSC or the other way round...

 ## Removing Bindings
 Unchecking a checkbox in a binding column or removing a BindTo... node removes the binding.